lukechapman/custom-post-template-support-for-acf/README.md

 ## Custom Post Template support for Advanced Custom Fields plugin

-##### Adds a post template location rule to Advanced Custom Fields for themes using the Custom Post Template plugin
+##### Adds a post template location rule to Advanced Custom Fields for themes using the Custom Post Template plugin (a plugin for a plugin that helps the plugin work with another plugin)

 --